Blog Framework Contact Us

 Step 1: Acknowledging the Risks

-With Clarensec's guidance, hospital leadership initiated a risk assessment.
+With ClarenSec's guidance, hospital leadership initiated a risk assessment.
 We mapped out their IT environment, catalogued users with system access, and reviewed data storage practices.
 The results were eye-opening:

 Step 2: Implementing Basic Security Controls